ziliaogithub/torbusnet/README.md

 ### Bag prediction

-The code in `bag_prediction.py` is not a ROS node but parses a bag file secuentially and listens to the lidar point clould messages, calculates the obstacle pose and size and for each timestamp of incoming video frame, generates a pose using the last known position.
-This naïve approach got us to ~1% score and since round #1 is qualifying only and we believe we qualify already, we've started work on an completely revampted pipeline for round two.
+The code in `bag_prediction.py` is not a ROS node but parses a bag file secuentially and listens to the lidar point cloud messages, calculates the obstacle pose and size and for each timestamp of incoming video frame, generates a pose using the last known position, *all in 15 msecs!*.
+This naïve approach got us to ~1% score and since round #1 is qualifying only and we believe we qualify already (our approach is faster than realtime), we've started work on an completely revampted pipeline for round two.

 STAY TUNED